1.2 — Disability adjudication process

-When a recipient ceases to be a member of a prescribed class, for example, ineligible for CPP-D or QPP-D, or becomes eligible for OAS, they are required to submit a DDP and a determination must be made of whether he/she is a person with a disability under the ODSP Act.
+When a recipient ceases to be a member of a prescribed class, for example, ineligible for CPP-D, QPP-D or CPP-PRD, or becomes eligible for OAS, they are required to submit a DDP and a determination must be made of whether they are a person with a disability under the ODSP Act.
 The person must meet all the eligibility requirements to be eligible for ODSP income support.

 Applicants Previously Found to be a Person With a Disability But Not Granted ODSP Income Support

 Applicants who were adjudicated and found to be a person with a disability, but did not meet all of the financial and eligibility rules and, as a result, were never granted ODSP income support, do not need to be re-adjudicated if they reapply for ODSP.

 A determination of disability made in relation to a previous ODSP application can be used for the purpose of a new application.